biocore/wol/protocols/tree_profiling.md

 shogun align -t 32 -d dbdir -a utree -i input.fa -o .
 ```

 UTree generates a mapping file, in which each query sequence is directly assigned to a taxonomic lineage (here phylogenetic clade).
-It is like (S_S001):

 ### Visualization